-Table 7.
+Table 8.
 Base Transcription Buffer (BTB)

-Table 8.
-DNA and RNA oligonucleotides

 Table 9.
 Stop mix

 Table 10.
 Capping mix

 DISCUSSION:

 Studies that seek to dissect events coupled to the Pol II elongation complex such as RNA processing and regulation of the transcript elongation itself can be greatly facilitated by use of a highly purified enzyme system.
 Setting up such enzyme systems can be challenging.
 Promoter-dependent transcription by Pol II requires at least five general transcription factors.
 Preparing and stockpiling these factors can take months; hence, the rate-limiting step in this process is often simply preparing the cadre of transcription factors needed to reconstitute basal transcription in the test tube.